Georgia brings you to the heart of the Caucasus, where the air is clean and the adventure just starts.

 Last month two friends and I decided to book a spontaneous trip to one of the most underrated countries in the world: Georgia.
-This ex-Soviet country may not be too popular among travelers looking for adventure, but thanks to its inexpensive costs of travel, magnificent and untouched landscapes and its delicious cuisine, Georgia has not only become a country I want to visit more often and for a longer period, but also an excellent alternative I can recommend to travelers looking for adventure backpacking.
+This ex-Soviet country may not be too popular among travelers looking for adventure, but due to its inexpensive costs of travel, magnificent and untouched landscapes and its delicious cuisine, Georgia is the country to go.
+We visited the Caucasus and encountered some of the most beautiful and pristine landscapes – specially during Winter.

 Visa restrictions are practically non existent for European travelers and flights with WizzAir can be as cheap as 20 EUR one way, so there is practically no excuse to not include this country on your bucket list.
 Georgia has a wonderful coastline next to the Black Sea, which makes your beach holiday a mix of Ibiza with a Soviet influence; at the same time its large and almost untouched mountain ranges brings you to the heart of the Caucasus, where the air is clean and the adventure just starts.
 However, I have to say that the biggest gem of not only Georgia but all of Central Asia is located next to the Russian border in the region of Khevi and is called the Gergeti Trinity Church.

 A road trip to the roof of Europe’s border